SAP-samples/teched2023-IN261/exercises/ex4/README.md

 2. Enter topic_000 (replace 000 with your user id)

-Please do not publish to the topics we had used before in order to not spam the other particpants.
+Please do not publish to the topics we had used before in order to not spam the other participants.

 ![Pic 8](/./images/ex4-8.png)

-3. Add your topic to the Subscriber topic - add the topic into the Add Topic field anc click Subscribe
+3. Add your topic to the Subscriber topic - add the topic into the Add Topic field and click Subscribe

 ![Pic 9](/./images/ex4-9.png)